snowdj/knitr-hyde/_posts/2015-12-13-knitr-hyde-getting-started.md

 * Change the value of `baseurl` as per the commented directions.
 Make sure there is a trailing '/' at the end of `baseurl`.
 For a site associated with a repository named `myProject` the base url will be set to "/myProject/".
 For a user site, it's just "/".
 Either way. it begins and ends with a "/"!
 * Change `url`.
 Since you are pushing to Git Hub, it can be `https://yourgithubusername.github.io`.
 * Decide if you would like people to be able to comment on your posts.
 If you want this, leave `disqus` at `true` and register at the [Disqus.com](https://disqus.com/).
 You will have the opportunity to add Disqus to your site.
 Do this.
 As part of this process you will be asked to create a *shortname* for your site.
 Set `shortname` accordingly.
 If you don't want commenting, simply set `disqus` to `false`.
-* Change `twitter` and `facebook` to `false` if you don't want Tweet and Facebook Share buttons for your posts.
+* Change `twitter` and `facebook` to `false` if you don't want the Tweet and Facebook buttons for your posts.

 ### Get the Packages

 ### Ruby and Gems

 You will need to install [Ruby](https://www.ruby-lang.org/en/downloads/), and then install the [Jekyll](http://jekyllrb.com/) gem.
 It's best if you install the same version of Jekyll that Git Hub will use to build your page.
 You can find the current version [here](https://pages.github.com/versions/).
-At the time of writing this is version 2.4.0, so from the command line run:
+At the time of writing this is version 2.4.0, so once you have installed Ruby, open a terminal and run the command:

 ```
 sudo gem install jekyll -v 2.4.0